Idiopathic Thrombocytopenic Purpura

 - Make sure that older children wear helmets and protective gear when playing sports.
 This will help to reduce bruising injuries.

-- Consider temporarily stopping contact sports such as football and even rougher game playing when platelet counts are low.
+- Consider temporarily stopping contact sports such as football and rough game playing when platelet counts are low.

-- Avoid medications that contain aspirin or ibuprofen .
-These medicines can reduce platelet activity.
+- Avoid medications that contain aspirin or ibuprofen.
+These medications can reduce platelet activity.

 National Heart, Lung, and Blood Institute